ADA Transition Plan

 This Transition Plan incorporates these elements and provides a method for the United City of Yorkville to schedule and implement required improvements as it pertains to pedestrian sidewalks ramps within the public right-of-way.

 The United City of Yorkville has more than 50 employees (full-time and part-time) and is therefore required to develop a public right-of-way accessibility transition plan.
 This plan will serve as a guide for the City to detail the processes by which accessibility deficiencies will be addressed.
-The draft plan is available through the link below.
+The plan is available through the link below.

 The name and contact information for the ADA Coordinator for the United City of Yorkville is: